Stuycs-K/final-project-4-zabranov-max-kumar-suhana/Game/WORKLOG.md

 ### 6/3

-created fast rabbit class and implemented spawning of fast rabbits
+created fast rabbit class and added spawning of fast rabbits in game

+### 6/4

+created tank rabbit class and added spawning of tank rabbits in game
 ### 5/30

 ## Suhana Kumar